helloravisha/eztouchmenu/README.md

 **Step 1**: The manager can have access to the AWS quicksight service which provides a graphical analysis of the list of orders and their status.
 So that the manager can get notified if the ratio of orders that are not yet responded and can immediately acknowledge the kitchen or the customer about the situation.
 [![QuickSight Graphical View](https://i.imgur.com/mcq4Yhl.png)](https://us-east-1.quicksight.aws.amazon.com)

+## Pre requisites Set Up
+### AWS Configuration
+Need to setup various AWS services like EC2, ECS, ECR, Auto scaling, ELB, Lambda, CloudFront, S3,  S3 Static Web hosting, Route53, SNS, CloudWatch, Lex, Polly, Congnito, RDS, IAM, QuickSight, API Gateway.

+### Local Configuration
+Need to setup Android Application SDK tool kit, Java, Angular4, NPM, WebStrom/Eclipse, Jenkins, Docker, Springboot.

+## Set up and run project
+- Need to install the android mobile application
+- Supervisor must login to the [Web application](http://ezmenutouch.com/) with credentials **Username**: Supervisor and **password**: Password.
+- Kitchen(chef) must login to the [Web application](http://ezmenutouch.potobooth.com/)with credentials **Username**: Kitchen and **password**: Password.
+Note: All this applications are deployed in cloud.
+So prefere to run it in the cloud

+### Locally:
+- Need to clone the web module from [Github](https://github.com/CMPE281Cloud/eztouchmenu) and run it in Webstrom with npm.
+- Need to clone the mobile module from [Github](https://github.com/CMPE281Cloud/eztouchmenu) and run it with android SDK.
+- Need to clone the server module from [Github](https://github.com/CMPE281Cloud/eztouchmenu) and run it in tomcat server.
+- Need to  clone the test module from [Github](https://github.com/CMPE281Cloud/eztouchmenu) and run it in Eclipse with maven.

 ## Links